lfzhu-phys/Melting/README.md

 You can analyse the melting point calculation using the [*plot.ipynb*](https://github.com/pyrion/pyrion_meltingpoint/blob/master/scripts/plot.ipynb) notebook.

 # Use the melting point method with snakemake
 In contrast to the pyiron approach snakemake drastically reduces the number of input parameters available to the user.
-Snakemake handles the setup of pyiron and the installation of the dependencies via condda.
+Snakemake handles the setup of pyiron and the installation of the dependencies via conda.
 This method is recommended for high throughput calculation as well as automated validation of interatomic potentials.
 Still it might also be sufficient for users who just want to calculate the melting point for a given interatomic potential.
 Both approaches are limited to the linux operation system and have been successfully tested with the linux subsystem for windows.

 Start with installing snakemake from conda:
 ```